triggermesh/docs/docs/til/Commands.md

 Usage: `til validate FILE`

-The `til validate` command verifies that the Bridge described in `FILE` is syntactically valid and can be generated, in which case it returns silently with an exit code of `0`.
+The `til validate` command verifies that the Bridge described in `FILE` is syntactically valid and can be generated, in which case it returns with an exit code of `0`.
 If the Bridge description contains errors, those errors are printed to standard output and the command returns with an exit code of `1`.

+Options:

+- `--quiet` Suppress non-error output.

 ## `graph` Command